 And once those trucks are on the road, they have to share traffic lanes with smaller vehicles on highways that are among the most congested in the world.

 One small driver error (80 percent or more of truck wrecks are caused by human error) can result in devastation that involves multiple vehicles, serious injuries and sometimes even death.

 So although a robust economy is welcome, drivers must be aware that this also brings congestion that complicates the daily challenges of driving safely in the U.S., and ultimately increases the chances for traffic accidents to occur.

 A Firm You Can Trust after Traffic Accidents

 After you suffer serious injuries in a traffic accident, you must hire a firm that has experience with these claims.
-At Miller Weber Kory LLP, we have the resources necessary to handle all aspects of your case with compassion and a desire to provide financial and emotional security.
+At Miller Kory Rowe LLP, we have the resources necessary to handle all aspects of your case with compassion and a desire to provide financial and emotional security.
 Please contact us at 602-648-4045 for a free legal consultation.